Gayatrimurali/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

       > **Note:** The above spring apps can take up to **7** minutes to finish restarting.
 Also, if any app has failed to restart, please run the above command again for that app only.

+      > **Note:** If the app continues to fail, execute the command from Lab 1, Task 5, Step 3 for the associated application, and then repeat the step outlined above.

 ### Task 4: Get the log stream for an application

 1. Run the following command to get the latest 100 lines of app console logs from the Catalog Service.